jppferguson/file-hustler/README.md

     cd file-hustler
     ./hustle

+### Sublime Text Build Command (Download Script Only)
+If you're using Sublime, you can open this as a project, edit url-list.txt and use Sublime's build command `Ctrl+b`.
+BOOM!

 ## Available Scripts
 - Download: Downloads a list of files from url-list.txt
 - Mirror: Mirrors an entire site, by spidering it